Frequently Asked Questions

 Medical Monitoring

-You may also submit a Claim Form to receive two years of free Medical Monitoring.
+You could have submitted a Claim Form to receive two years of free Medical Monitoring.
 Medical Monitoring is a service that would be performed by a third-party company – CyEx.
 CyEx would monitor medical and healthcare data to determine if your private medical information is at risk or has been exposed to medical fraud, and if so, alert you so that you could address any such activity at its earliest stages.

-Unless you exclude yourself (opt out), you will remain in the Class.
+Unless you excluded yourself (opted out), you remain in the Class.
 If the Settlement is approved and becomes final, all Court orders and any judgments will apply to you and legally bind you.
-You will not be able to sue, continue to sue, or be part of any other lawsuit against the Released Persons about the Released Claims in this lawsuit.
+You cannot sue, continue to sue, or be part of any other lawsuit against the Released Persons about the Released Claims in this lawsuit.
 The specific rights you are giving up are called “Released Claims”.

 Section VI of the Settlement Agreement describes the Release, Released Claims, and Released Persons, in necessary legal terminology, so please read this section carefully.
 The Settlement Agreement is available here.
 For questions regarding the Release, Released Claims, or Released Persons and what the language in the Settlement Agreement means, you can also contact Class Counsel for free using the contact information listed below, or you can talk to your own lawyer at your own expense.